Daniel-Okure/Python-Scripts/Utility Scripts/attendance_checker/README.md

 - It's simple and easy to use
 - Works on Windows, macOS, and Linux
-- More convenient
+- Saves you the time and stress of checking your attendance yourself

 ---

 ## Requirements
 - Python **3.8 or higher**
-- Internet connection (for installing dependencies)
+- Internet connection (for installing dependencies) and page navigation

 ---